Brammo: Enertia Plus electric motorcycle

 In October 2010, Brammo announced a new model of its Enertia motorcycle, called the Enertia Plus.
-Set for delivery in 2011, the Enertia Plus will have a 6.0 kWh Brammo Power Lithium Ion battery pack.
+Set for delivery in 2011, the Enertia Plus will have a 6.0 kWh Brammo Power lithium-ion battery pack.
 According to CEO Bramscher, the Enertia Plus is a zero-emissions motorcycle that will travel 80 miles on one charge, over 60 miles per hour, and should take about 6 hours to fully power up at any electric vehicle (EV) charging station with Level 1 capabilities.

 2011

 Engage and Encite models

 In May 2011, Brammo announced two new models of electric motorcycle, the Engage and the Encite.
-The Engage is a full-sized dirtbike, available in both motorcross (offroad) and supermoto (onroad, mostly) variants.
+The Engage is a full-sized dirtbike, available in both motocross (offroad) and supermoto (onroad, mostly) variants.
 The Encite MMX Pro, the smaller of the two bikes, was described as a more hardcore racing version.
 Along with the announcement of the two bikes came the announcement that the company had partnered with SMRE, an Engineering and Design firm based in Umbertide, Italy.
 SMRE had designed the mechatronic six-speed gearbox that the new bikes, in prototype form, were using.